 This article is not legal advice, just what I learned during my research on the matter:

-For some time now you probably keep seeing those cookie-law compliance banners around.
-That is because few months ago a new law was introduced in the EU, stating that all websites dropping non-essential cookies on visitors’ devices, have to declare it publicly and ensure visitors' knowledge and consent.
+For some time now, you probably keep seeing those cookie-law compliance banners around.
+That is because a few months ago, a new law was introduced in the EU, stating that all websites dropping non-essential cookies on visitors’ devices have to declare it publicly and ensure visitors’ knowledge and consent.

 But this part didn’t work out well I suppose.

 “An HTTP cookie (also called web cookie, Internet cookie, browser cookie or simply cookie, the latter which is not to be confused with the literal definition), is a small piece of data sent from a website and stored in a user’s web browser while the user is browsing that website.
 Every time the user loads the website, the browser sends the cookie back to the server to notify the website of the user’s previous activity.
 Cookies were designed to be a reliable mechanism for websites to remember stateful information (such as items in a shopping cart) or to record the user’s browsing activity (including clicking particular buttons, logging in, or recording which pages were visited by the user as far back as months or years ago)”.

 “Although cookies cannot carry viruses, and cannot install malware on the host computer, tracking cookies and especially third-party tracking cookies are commonly used as ways to compile long-term records of individuals’ browsing histories—a potential privacy concern that prompted European and U.S. lawmakers to take action in 2011.
 Cookies can also store passwords and form content a user has previously entered, such as a credit card number or an address”.

 First of all, take a look at your browser settings and review your cookie preferences.
 Keep in mind that if you forbid the use of all cookies from the websites that you visit, you will need to say goodbye to Facebook, Amazon, eBay, Twitter, and generally any web-based service that uses sessions.